Santa Barbara Defective Products Lawyers

 The first thing that must be done to protect your legal rights in a case like this is to preserve the product.
 It is also important to choose a law firm that has access to the appropriate types of experts and the financial resources needed to withstand well-funded defendants who may have hundreds of millions of dollars at stake in the outcome.

-We have those resources because we have a combined 60 years of experience successfully representing victims of negligence.
+We have those resources because we have years of experience successfully representing victims of negligence.
 We can offer you the kind of personal, face-to-face representation and service that many others either cannot, or do not, provide.

 If you've been injured by a defective or unreasonably dangerous product, you deserve to have an experienced Santa Barbara personal injury lawyer representing you at all times.
 Here, you will.
 For a free consultation, call us directly at (805) 962-2022 or contact us online.